-If you live in Massachusetts and don't have health insurance through an employer, there are a number of ways you can get it through the government.
+If you live in Massachusetts and don't have health insurance through an employer, how would you go about getting assistance from the government?

+There are a number of options.
 If you or a dependent meet certain criteria, you might be eligible for free or discounted health insurance.
-Even if you're not eligible, you can still get it through the state marketplace.
+If you're not eligible, you can still get it through the state marketplace.

-But like most government services, trying to get through their process can be confusing and frustrating.
+But as you know, trying to access government services can be confusing and frustrating.

-If you've never done that before, you might not even know if insurance is available, what kind of insurance is available, or what to call it.
+If you've never done it before, you might not even know if insurance is available, what kind of insurance is available, or what to call it.